 There's a saying I recently came across that goes- if a man gets Fodni Bhaat to office for lunch, it means he didn't show up on time at home for dinner!
 It's sort of a wife's subtle way of telling him that he's going to have to finish last night's dinner, one way or the other.
 I think it's so delicious, that most men would embrace tardiness quite eagerly.
 The garlic gives the dish a nice flavor and bite, while the green chilli imparts a subtle heat.
 Fodni Bhaat is the kind of delicious reincarnation every leftover should have.

-3 medium cloves garlic, roughly chopped (about 1 tablespoon)
+3 medium cloves garlic (15g), roughly chopped (about 1 tablespoon)

-- 4 green Thai bird chilis or 2 serrano peppers, slit lengthwise
+4 green Thai chiles or 2 serrano peppers, stemmed and halved lengthwise

-Heat oil in a medium cast iron skillet over medium-high heat until shimmering.
-Reduce heat and add the whole black mustard seeds.
-Stir until they pop, about 15 seconds.
-Add chopped garlic and slit green chillies.
-Stir until fragrant, about 2 minutes, taking care not to brown the garlic.
-Add the turmeric and chilli powder.
-Stir until they impart their color to the oil, about 10 seconds.
-Immediately add the white rice and stir until thoroughly coated with the oil.
-Season to taste with salt salt and serve hot garnished with chopped coriander.
+In a medium cast iron skillet, heat oil over medium-high heat until shimmering.
+Reduce heat to medium heat, add black mustard seeds, and cook, stirring, until seeds pop, about 15 seconds.
+Add garlic and green chiles and cook, stirring frequently, until fragrant, about 2 minutes, adjusting heat as needed if garlic is browning.
+Add turmeric and chile powder and stir until they impart their color to the oil, about 10 seconds.
+Immediately add rice and stir until thoroughly coated with oil.
+Season with salt to taste.
+Garnish with coriander leaves and serve hot.

 Cast iron skillet

 Rice should either be cooked fresh, spread on a tray, and allowed to cool for five minutes, or, alternatively, cooked in advance and refrigerated in a covered container for at least 12 hours and up to 3 days.

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|